KWAC-EE/T1-T0ast/README.md

 but holy hell, i reran the costs for this dev build, and its over a grand for 5 boards from JLCPCB with the nonsensical tarrifs (domestics are much higher and have MOQ of 10, which i think is even more wasteful if a batch is a dud).
 If you don't see an update from me after this, its because i've mothballed development until a sane adult is in charge.

+**6/4/2025**
+Well, here i am.
+Bit the bullet. one more go from me, fam

+Rev X4 with some IO modifications is in flight.
+If this doesn't work, i entrust the next weary traveler to pick up the torch and carry on.

+results to follow